 And that much anticipated White Hatting ceremony?
 It didn’t go exactly as most expected.
 Below we see the hats being formally presented at the airport by Calgary’s Mayor, Naheed Nenshi, and Alberta Lieutenant Governor Donald Ethell.

-It is at this point everyone expected the Duke and Duchess to pop the those white Stetsons on their royal heads.
+It is at this point everyone expected the Duke and Duchess to pop those white Stetsons on their royal heads.
 That didn’t happen.
 Some are seeing this as the first faux-pas on the tour, knowing the significance of the presentation.
-Clearly it was not intended by the couple to be any sort of affront or expression of disrespect, more than anything it was a meteorological issue.
+Clearly, it was not intended by the couple to be any sort of affront or expression of disrespect, more than anything it was a meteorological issue.

 What people may not realize, especially if looking only at still photos, is how very windy it was.
 Gusty, blustery, updraft windy.
 Put it this way: it was so breezy that upon seeing Kate’s dress I said, ‘oh no, full skirt alert!”
 (That’s a term we used in television when it became very windy.)
 There is simply no way Kate could have held down her very full skirt and used her hands at the same time to put on the hat.